London Coronavirus Information

 Virtual coffees and dinner dates with a friend, family member, a loved one, or a “double-date” even with another couple is the thing to do during these corona times.
 Why not enjoy someones’ company while everyone stays in the comfort of their home?
 Times like these sometimes ask us to adapt to another lifestyle, but why not make the best of it?

 As we all know, keeping active is crucial to our well-being.
-When you’re stuck inside for a longer period of time and running or going to the gym is no longer an option, yoga and stretching are the way to go.
+When you’re stuck inside for a longer period of time and running or going to the gym is not always the best option, yoga and stretching are the way to go.
 These are activities you can do on your own floor or balcony.
 There are many videos online that you can follow while doing these activities, and you can also tune into live-stream yoga classes available online.

 The entire LuggageHero team wishes you good health and positive vibes!